Pocket, $7.99, ISBN 978-1-5011-4446-2

 Historical Romance, 2017

-The Pleasures of Passion is the conclusion of and the book in Sabrina Jeffries’s The Sinful Suitors series.
+The Pleasures of Passion is the book in Sabrina Jeffries’s The Sinful Suitors series.
 You know, the book that you are supposed to be panting for, your heart drumming in anticipation from the way the author set this book up in the previous books in the series.
 Yes, that book.
 Of course, with me being me, and given my reception to the last two books in this series, my reaction when I open this one isn’t to think, “Oh, I better get some spare underwear just in case things get too exciting!”
 It’s more to the tone of: “God, please don’t let this one be as bad as the previous books.

 The good news is: it isn’t.
 The bad news is: it isn’t as good as I’d like it to be.